claviska/rocket-blaster/README.md

 ## Ideas

-- [ ] ability to select rocket color
 - [ ] add power up like shield but it lets you shoot a spread of 3-5 bullets instead of one until it runs out